RedTuna/mysolr/docs/user/userguide.rst

 Connecting to Solr
 ------------------

-Use mysolr.Solr object for connecting to a Solr instance.
+Use mysolr.Solr object to connect to a Solr instance.

 ::